jsusm/cloud-file-system-client/README.md

 ## Instructions

-If you want to use lan network, change baseUrl in src/lib/files.js file with your ip
+If you want to use in lan network, change baseUrl in src/lib/files.js file with your ip

 ``` bash
 npm install